-2. How long have you worked for Emerald Waterways?
+2. How long have you worked for Emerald Cruises?

-I have been with Emerald Waterways since 2016, but I have worked within the cruise industry and have been involved in travel my whole working life.
+I have been with Emerald Cruises since 2016, but I have worked within the cruise industry and have been involved in travel my whole working life.

 3. How did you become a Cruise Director?

 I had worked on Sea Cruises before and also as an Entertainer and Entertainment Manager in Hotels across the Mediterranean and North Africa, when an ex colleague of mine suggested I come to Emerald Cruises, as they felt it would suit me and my skills.

 4. What are your main responsibilities?

 My responsibilities are to ensure that all excursions and itineraries run smoothly.
 I organise guests, suppliers and guides, offering support and advice.
 I also manage embarkation and disembarkation and provide an insight into what to do in each location.

 5. What do you enjoy most about your job?